Ticket reservations are required. Facial coverings are strongly recommended. See Health and Safety.

 Might the passenger pigeon ever return?
 By combining genetic material from extinct species with cells from living species, researchers in the U.S. and abroad are attempting to reverse extinctions.
 In the case of Passenger Pigeons, this effort involves using closely related Band-tailed Pigeons as surrogates.

-In the video below, learn more from Curator Ross MacPhee about the future of species de-extinction.
+In the video below, Curator Ross MacPhee discusses the future of species de-extinction.

 A version of this article appears in the Winter 2014 issue of Rotunda, the Member magazine.